Irina Slutskaya: 2002–03 to 2005–06 seasons: Illness and comeback

 In the 2002–03 season, Slutskaya took silver at the 2002 NHK Trophy and bronze at the 2002 Cup of Russia before losing her national title to Elena Sokolova at the Russian Championships in December 2002.
 In January 2003, she defeated Sokolova to win her fifth European title in Malmö.
 The following month, she took silver at the Grand Prix Final in Saint Petersburg after placing first in one segment and second to Sasha Cohen in the other two.
 Slutskaya decided not to compete at the 2003 World Championships after receiving news that her mother had fallen seriously ill, requiring a kidney transplant.
 The initial transplant was rejected, and another one had to be performed.
 Soon after her mother's condition began improving, however, Slutskaya experienced severe fatigue and swelling in the legs, which several hospitals struggled to correctly diagnose.
 She missed most of the 2003–04 season.
 Although doctors told her that she should stay away from the cold, she elected to compete at the 2004 World Championships and finished ninth.
 She was diagnosed ultimately with vasculitis.

 In 2005, Slutskaya made a comeback after a long stay at a hospital.
-The season would be her most dominant ever — for the only time in her career she went undefeated, winning every competition she entered.
-She thrived under the new scoring system, which heavily rewarded her jumps, spins (particularly Biellman spins), difficult footwork, and speed and power.
-In winning the 2005 European Championships, she matched the record for the most European titles in ladies' singles.
-At the 2005 World Championships, Slutskaya was first after the short program and skated last in the free skating, in which she performed seven triples (although one was disallowed due to 3 triple loops being performed), including a 3Lz-3Lo combination, to win her second World title.
-Often criticized for her lack of artistry, her beautiful and elegant performance also gained the highest PCS (artistry) scores, in addition to the highest technical ones.
-She said the free skating was "the skate of her life" because "she was in front of her friends and family, and she was skating at home."
-She also said:
+The season would be her most dominant ever — during this time in her career she went undefeated, winning every competition she entered.
+She thrived under the new scoring system, which heavily rewarded her jumps, spins (particularly her Biellmann spin), difficult footwork, speed, and power.
+In winning the 2005 European Championships, she matched the record for the most European titles in women's singles.
+At the 2005 World Championships, Slutskaya was first after the short program.
+She was the final skater in the free skating segment, in which she performed seven triples (although one was disallowed (3Lo) due to rules on repeating jumps) to win her second World title.
+Although she was often criticized for her lack of artistry, her performance was awarded the highest PCS scores, in addition to receiving the highest TES score.